 Another example of the two-pronged approach to writing is the tarring and feathering of Joseph Smith in 1832 by a mob at least partially comprised of former Mormons.
 When addressing the mob violence, Bushman speaks to the personal tragedies in the Smith household including the death of a child, the humiliation of having to leave the Johnson home, and the ensuing rejection from the Whitney home.
 Latter-day Saints can read this section and empathize with a very human prophet who did the best he could while struggling to provide for his family.
 For those interested more broadly in American history, the Bancroft-winning author focuses on the politics of masculinity within the mob’s attack on the Mormon Prophet.

 Finally, in this week’s reading I also noticed that Bushman’s writing specifically addresses Fawn Brodie’s arguments in her groundbreaking 1945 treatment of Joseph Smith, No Man Knows My History.
 (You can also read some thoughts from Ben P on Brodie and Bushman here.)
-Bushman specifically criticizes Brodie for writing that Smith named the higher priesthood after the little-known biblical figure “Melchizidek” after reading about him in a book (and thereby discounting Smith’s revelations as a source of Smith’s notion).
+Bushman specifically criticizes Brodie for writing that Smith named the higher priesthood after the little-known biblical figure “Melchizidel” after reading about him in a book (and thereby discounting Smith’s revelations as a source of Smith’s notion).
 He also addresses the unlikely assertion that an attempt at castrating the Mormon prophet during his tarring and feathering in 1832 came as a result of one of Smith’s earliest plural marriages.
-Through calling attention to the less charitable assertions and inaccuracies in Brodie’s book, he can simultaneously assure Mormon and non-Mormon readers that No Man Knows My History’s speculations are ill founded, or at least unlikely.
-Such an approach allows him to combat Brodie’s skeptical, but well-known, views of Smith for both audiences.
+Through calling attention to the less charitable assertions and inaccuracies in Brodie’s book, he can simultaneously assure Mormon and non-Mormon readers that some of No Man Knows My History’s speculations are ill founded, or at least unlikely.
+Such an approach allows him to combat Brodie’s well-known views of Smith for both audiences.
 Bushman corrects Brodie for a believing audience that may have grown up with horror stories of the contents of No Man Knows My History.
-He also challenges Brodie’s historiographical views for an academic audience that generally relied on Brodie’s readable but skeptical biography for six decades by 2005, when Rough Stone Rolling was published.
+He also challenges Brodie’s historiographical views for an academic audience that generally relied on Brodie’s readable biography for six decades by 2005, when Rough Stone Rolling was published.

 The two approaches aren’t necessarily at odds with one another.
-Readers from either audience undoubtedly benefit from each approach—although they may be interested in one approach much more than the other.
+Readers from either audience undoubtedly benefit from each approach, although they may be interested in one approach much more than the other.
 In his (I believe) admirable desire to shoot straight down the middle and reach both audiences, Bushman may not reach either audience as well as he could if he had chosen to only speak to one group alone.